mw-orcl/Move_Improve/lab-accounts.md

 # **Lab Accounts**

-To log in to Oracle Cloud, click on the URL and enter the tenant, user name, and password below.
+This is your account to log in to the Oracle Cloud.

 Oracle Cloud URL:  https://console.ap-seoul-1.oraclecloud.com